leela-zero/leela-zero/README.md

 # Training

+## Getting the data

+At the end of the game, you can send Leela Zero a "dump_training" command, followed by the winner of the game (either "white" or "black") and a filename, e.g:

+    dump_training white train.txt

+This will save (append) the training data to disk, in the format described below.
+Training data is reset on a new game.

+## File format

+The training data consists of a file with the following data, all in text
+format:

+* 18 lines of 361 0's or 1's, corresponding to the inputs from the previous
+section
+* 1 line with 362 floating point numbers, indicating the search probabilities (visit counts) at the end of the search for the move in question.
+The last number is the probability of passing.
+* 1 line with either 1 or -1, corresponding to the outcome of the game for the player to move

+## Running the training

-For training a new network, you need some tooling to produce input data suitable for an existing DCNN training framework (Caffe, TensorFlow, Torch, Theano) with the inputs laid out as above, a model description (2 examples are provided) and a way to convert the output to a weights file in the above format.
+For training a new network, you can use an existing framework (Caffe, TensorFlow, PyTorch, Theano), with a set of training data as described above.
+You still need to contruct a model description (2 examples are provided for Caffe), parse the input file format, and outputs weights in the proper format.

-This tooling isn't included in this repository.
-It should be fairly straightforward to modify Mugo (https://github.com/brilee/MuGo) to do both of these things, and the code of Mugo is much cleaner and understandable than what I have.
-(Bonus points for modifying Mugo into Mugo Zero, which is also not difficult.)
+## Supervised learning

+For experimenting with supervised learning, you'll need a tool that takes SGF, extracts the input features as described above, the move that was played and whether the side to move won, and runs the training.
+Leela Zero doesn't have this code yet, so your best bet is to modify Mugo (https://github.com/brilee/MuGo), which is fairly accessible Python code that is ready to interface to TensorFlow.

 # Todo

-- [ ] Less atrocious build instructions, list of package names for distros
+- [ ] List of package names for more distros
+- [ ] A real build system like CMake would nice
 - [ ] Provide or link to self-play tooling
 - [ ] CPU support for Xeon Phi and for people without a GPU
 - [ ] Faster GPU usage via batching